Voice phishing: Solutions

 The most direct and effective mitigation strategy is training the general public to understand common traits of a voice phishing attack to detect phishing messages.
 A more technical approach would be the use of software detection methods.
 Generally, such mechanisms are able to differentiate between phishing calls and honest messages and can be more cheaply implemented than public training.

 Detection of phishing

 A straightforward method of phishing detection is the usage of blacklists.
 Recent research has attempted to make accurate distinctions between legitimate calls and phishing attacks using artificial intelligence and data analysis.
+To further advance research in the fake audio field, different augmentations and feature designs have been explored.
 By analyzing and converting phone calls to texts, artificial intelligence mechanisms such as natural language processing can be used to identify if the phone call is a phishing attack.

 Offensive approaches

 Specialized systems, such as phone apps, can submit fake data to phishing calls.
 Additionally, various law enforcement agencies are continually making efforts to discourage scammers from conducting phishing calls by imposing harsher penalties upon attackers.